 Ngorongoro Crater National Park

-What is Ngorongoro Crater National Park?
+Where is Ngorongoro Crater located?

 How Was Ngorongoro Crater Formed?